 About Dr. Vitti

 Before arriving in Detroit, Dr. Vitti led Duval County Public Schools (DCPS), the 20th largest school district in the nation with approximately 130,000 enrolled students in 200 schools, and a fiscal budget of $1.7 billion.
-During his four and a half years at DCPS, the district ranked among the first to fourth highest performing urban districts in the nation on the National Assessment for Education Progress.
-In addition, the district’s graduation rates increased from 67 percent in 2012 to 78.8 percent in 2016, surpassing all Florida urban districts in African-American graduation rates.
-Under Dr. Vitti’s tenure, DCPS has been recognized for its expansion of the arts, foreign languages, innovative school programming, and mental health and progressive discipline strategies.
-Dr. Vitti also successfully secured more than $40 million in local philanthropy to transform the district’s historically lowest performing schools with a focus on human capital and technology infusion.
+During his four and a half years at DCPS, the district ranked among the first to fourth highest-performing urban districts in the nation on the National Assessment for Education Progress.
+In addition, the District’s graduation rates increased from 67 percent in 2012 to 78.8 percent in 2016, surpassing all Florida urban districts in African-American graduation rates.
+Under Dr. Vitti’s tenure, DCPS was recognized for its expansion of the arts, foreign languages, innovative school programming, and mental health and progressive discipline strategies.
+Dr. Vitti also successfully secured more than $40 million in local philanthropy to transform the District’s historically lowest-performing schools with a focus on human capital and technology infusion.
 Many of the district’s lowest-performing schools avoided sanctions and closures based on his school improvement and reform strategies.

-Dr. Vitti was previously chief academic officer of Miami-Dade County Public Schools, assistant superintendent for the Miami-Dade district and deputy chancellor at the Florida Department of Education.
-He also served children as a principal, dean of students, and teacher.
-He received a bachelor’s degree in history and a master’s degree in education from Wake Forest University.
-He also holds a master’s degree and a doctorate in education from the Harvard University Graduate School of Education.
+Dr. Vitti was previously Chief Academic Officer of Miami-Dade County Public Schools, Assistant Superintendent for the Miami-Dade school district and Deputy Chancellor at the Florida Department of Education.
+He also served children as a Principal, Dean of Students, and teacher.
+He received a Bachelor’s Degree in History and a Master’s Degree in Education from Wake Forest University.
+He also holds a Master’s Degree, and a Doctorate in Education from the Harvard University Graduate School of Education.